What You’ll Learn

 - You and your client sell the original residence.
 Any existing mortgages, including our bridge loan, are paid off.

 Q&A with a Bridge Loan Expert

 What is the bridge loan structure and term?

 A bridge loan is meant to be a short-term solution to facilitate the purchase of a new property.
-Because of this, our bridge loan is a 12-month interest-only loan.
+Because of this, our bridge loan is a 12-month (360 months for Texas) interest-only loan.
 Each month, your client will make an interest payment.
-At the end of the term — either 12 months or when the departing residence is sold — there is a balloon payment of the principal balance.
+At the end of the term—either 12 months or when the original residence is sold—there is a balloon payment of the principal balance.

 What are your bridge loan rates?